hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 The *fvSolution* files contains a set of sub-dictionaries that are specific to the solver being run.
 Additionally, there is also a set of standard sub-dictionaries, including the *solvers*, *relaxationFactors*, *PISO* and *SIMPLE*, that cover most of the ones used by the standard solvers.
 An example of the set of entries required for the interFoam solver can be found in the [case folder](https://github.com/hydro-informatics/openfoam.git) (*Simulation* folder).
 A detailed overview of all available options can be found in the {{ of_usr }} ([Solution and Algorithm Control](https://www.openfoam.com/documentation/user-guide/6-solving/6.3-solution-and-algorithm-control)).

 The *setFieldsDict* allows the user to assign a certain value to a selected set of cells/patch-faces.
 For the present tutorial this dictionary was used to assign an initial water level to the inlet of the model.
 Multiple options are available for selecting the cells of interest.
-In the example shown below the *boxToCell* option was selected, which selects all cells whose cell centre is located inside the given bounding box.
+In the example shown below the *boxToCell* option was selected, which selects all cells whose cell center is located inside the given bounding box.

 ```
 defaultFieldValues